 I’ve been riding since I was seven years old when I had my first lesson on a pony named Midget.
-Since graduating high school, I started riding for UBC on the intercollegiate (IHSA) circuit.
-I’ve competed at IHSA nationals winning two back-to-back Zone Championships and placed 4th in the Open Equitation Division at the 2018 Nationals.
+Riding for UBC on the intercollegiate (IHSA) circuit, I competed at IHSA nationals winning two back-to-back Zone Championships and placed 4th in the Open Equitation Division at the 2018 Nationals.

 Intercollegiate riding enhanced my horsemanship and team building skills and having the opportunity to work with the UBC Equestrian Team set a foundation for me to better share this passion with others.

 Raised in Richmond just minutes from Riverside, I started riding at 4 years old.
 Believing in the value of lifelong learning, I continue to take advanced training and participate in competitions.
 I have proudly competed as a member of the Riverside show team at all the major competition venues across the lower mainland.